ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 Backups for {{site.data.keyword.databases-for}} deployments are accessible from the _Backups_ tab of your deployment's dashboard.
 Here is some additional general information about backups:

-- One backup is taken every day.
-- Backups are available for 30 days.
+- Automatic backups are performed daily and kept with a simple retention schedule of 30 days.
 - Backups cannot be deleted.
 - If you delete your deployment, its backups are deleted automatically.
 - Daily backup scheduling is not configurable.